Eczema: symptoms, causes & treatment

 How does eczema occur?

-Heredity plays an important role in various forms of eczema.
-If one or both parents have eczema, asthma, or hay fever, children are more likely to develop a form of eczema as well.
+Heredity plays an important role.
+If one or both parents have eczema, asthma, or hay fever, children are more likely to develop eczema as well.
 This genetic predisposition does not mean that you will definitely get eczema, but it does mean that your skin is more susceptible to inflammatory reactions.
-The hereditary component is particularly strong in atopic eczema, the most common form.
+Bee atopic eczema, the most common form, is a genetic defect in the production of certain proteins that keep the skin barrier strong.
+The immune system in the skin also reacts differently: it shoots more quickly into ignition mode when in contact with normally innocent substances.

-Seborrheic eczema, which mainly occurs on the scalp and other areas with many sebaceous glands, is related to a yeast that occurs naturally on the skin.
-In people with this type of eczema, the skin reacts too strongly to the normal presence of this yeast, leading to inflammation and scaling.
-Hormones, stress, and certain neurological disorders can enhance this response.
+Seborrheic eczema is related to a yeast that occurs naturally on the skin.
+In people with this form, the skin reacts too strongly to the normal presence of this yeast, leading to inflammation and scaling.
+Hormones and stress can enhance this response.
+Nummular eczema, with its characteristic coin-shaped patches, often has no clear cause.
+Presumably, extreme dryness of the skin plays a role, combined with minor damage.

 Symptoms and characteristics of eczema

-In chronic eczema that has been around for a long time, the skin thickens and takes on a leathery appearance.
+In chronic eczema, the skin thickens and takes on a leathery appearance.
 This process is called lichenification and is a result of prolonged inflammation and repeated scratching.
-The skin lines become deeper and more prominent, and the skin feels stiffer.
-This thickening is most visible in areas that are often scribbled, such as the elbows, knees, and ankles.
+The skin lines become deeper and more prominent, especially in areas that are often scribbled.
+Cracks and cracks in the skin are painful and occur mainly in areas where the skin moves, such as the hands and around joints.

 Where does eczema come from?

-The locations where eczema appears depend a lot on the type of eczema and the age at which it occurs.
+The locations where eczema appears depend a lot on the type of eczema and age.
 In babies with atopic eczema, the first signs often appear on the cheeks, forehead, and scalp.
-These spots are highly visible and may cause concern to parents, but are characteristic of eczema at this early age.
-The skin there is thinner and more sensitive to stimuli.
+As children get older, it typically moves to the folds of the body.
+The elbow folds and knee cavities are classic locations; the wrists, ankles and neck are also often affected.

 Heb je last van Eczema?